AJMansfield/TriacDimmer/README.md

 # TriacDimmer
-An arduino library for controlling a triac dimmer.
+The _high-performance_ arduino triac dimming library.

 This library was designed to perform phase-control dimming control on a triac dimming circuit, leveraging the ATmega328p's built-in timer peripheral to perform all time-critical functionality directly in hardware,